LucaMenestrina/UnsupervisedComputationalFrameworkForDrugRepurposing/README.md

 <h1 align="center">
-Unsupervised Computational Framework for Drug Repurposing
+An Unsupervised Computational Pipeline Identifies Potential Repurposable Drugs to Treat Huntington’s Disease and Multiple Sclerosis
 </h1>

 <!--
-This is the official repository for the paper [L. Menestrina, M. Recanatini, Unsupervised Computational Framework for Drug Repurposing: Application to two Neurological Disorders](url)
+This is the official repository for the paper [L. Menestrina, M. Recanatini, An Unsupervised Computational Pipeline Identifies Potential Repurposable Drugs to Treat Huntington’s Disease and Multiple Sclerosis](url)
 [doi](doi)
 It contains the Python 3 implementation of the pipeline, as well as the results of its application on Huntington's disease and multiple sclerosis
 -->